carpentries-incubator/software-development-with-genai/episodes/1_prompting_effectively.md

 ### The plan file

-For complex projects, ask the agent to write a `PLAN.md` first:
+For complex projects, ask the model to write a `PLAN.md` first:

 ```text
 Write a PLAN.md outlining the steps to clean and merge these files.
 I will review and edit it before you write any code.